harshilp24/RestvsSpread/draft.md

 2).
 Spread operators can't expand the values of object literals.
 * You can't use the spread operator to extend the values of a properties object since it's not an iterable object.

-* The spread operator, on the other hand, may be used to copy properties from one object to another.
+* On the other hand, the spread operator can be used to replicate properties from one object to another.

 3).
 Be careful when you use spread on objects that include non-primitives!
 * Assume you used the spread operator on a primitive values-only object (or array).
 The system will not establish a link between the original and replicated objects.